 North America Market Insights

-North America market is expected to hold 22.9% of the market share due to strong agrochemical demand and an increase in applications of fungicides in the cultivation of cereals, vegetables, and fruits.
-The market is forecast to reach USD 314 million by 2034 and grow at a CAGR of 4.3% over the period from 2025 to 2034.
+The North America market is expected to hold 22.9% of the market share due to strong agrochemical demand and an increase in applications of fungicides in the cultivation of cereals, vegetables, and fruits.
+The market is forecast to reach USD 314 million by 2035 and grow at a CAGR of 4.3% over the period from 2026 to 2035.
 Market growth is supported by an increase in crop protection chemical consumption and new formulations that have been approved by the EPA, which can improve crop yield sustainability.
 Continuing improvements in formulation technology and the efficiency of the regional supply chain will provide significant boosts to North America’s global market share in the production and trade of dithiocarbamates.

-The U.S. dithiocarbamate market will continue to be the largest in North America, expecting to grow to USD 132.7 million by 2034, at a CAGR of 4.1% from 2025 - 2034.
+The U.S. dithiocarbamate market will continue to be the largest in North America, expecting to grow to USD 132.7 million by 2035, at a CAGR of 4.1% from 2026 - 2035.
 The growth of the market can be attributed to a strong demand for crop protection chemicals, with mancozeb and thiram used for soybeans, corn, and wheat leading the dithiocarbamate family of chemicals.
 Dithiocarbamate chemicals will benefit in industrial applications based on the continued strong demand in the rubber and chemical sectors.
+For instance, DuPont is a prominent American corporation that manufactures dithiocarbamate fungicides, including mancozeb and thiram.
+This company plays a significant role in meeting the robust demand for crop protection and industrial uses, such as rubber production and chemical processing.

-The Canada dithiocarbamate market will reach USD 52.9 million by 2034 at a CAGR of 4.7% from 2025 - 2034.
+The Canadian dithiocarbamate market will reach a CAGR of 5.6% from 2026 - 2035.
 Market growth is supported by an extensive agriculture sector, especially potatoes, canola, and fruits, where fungicide application is still important in yield improvement.
 Canada's stringent regulatory framework surrounding pesticides encourages the use of safer formulations, creating steady growth.
 A focus on sustainable farming programs will likely create additional demand for the market, creating sustained opportunities for locally grown suppliers and international manufacturers.
+For instance, Nufarm Canada stands out as an important participant in the Canadian dithiocarbamate sector, offering safer formulations of fungicides that adhere to stringent regulations and promote sustainable agricultural practices in crops such as potatoes, canola, and various fruits.

 Dithiocarbamate Market Share